-The push to legalize online sports betting in New York continues.
-The only legal access to sportsbooks is through land-based casinos and race tracks located in the upstate region of New York.
+The push to legalize New York online sportsbooks continues.
+The only legal access to books is through land-based casinos and race tracks located in the upstate region of New York.
 That effort has strong support from more than a few lawmakers but it still needs to make its way through the legislative process.

 In the meantime, Penn National Gaming has decided to put the cart before the horse as far as expanding its sports betting initiative in New York.
 The Pennsylvania-based gaming company recently announced a new strategic partnership with Capital Region Gaming, LLC.
 This partnership also has ties to Rush Street Gaming.